 All committee members, the student’s advisor, and the field faculty member must be present at the appeals hearing.

-Role of the Advisor Related to the Appeals Hearing:
+ROLE OF THE ADVISOR RELATED TO THE APPEALS HEARING

 The student’s advisor will present brief background information about the student and provide their assessment of the student’s overall performance.